DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 # Paper

-The following software is under riew for the [The Journal of Open Source Software]https://joss.theoj.org/papers/0a9f9006cebb80198e0ad5448cc1fc10 so i wouldn't recommend you to use it for any plagiarism.
+The following software is under review for the [The Journal of Open Source Software](https://joss.theoj.org/papers/0a9f9006cebb80198e0ad5448cc1fc10).